Leapfrog hosted a webinar to review these new requirements. For more information please click here.

 Q: After joining the NHSN Group, what else is required?

 A: When a hospital first joins the group they are asked to “confer rights” to the Leapfrog Group, which specifies the data that would be shared with Leapfrog.
 Leapfrog has set up a Data Rights Template, which specifies the data we are requesting.
 In addition to joining Leapfrog’s NHSN Group, hospitals must provide a valid NHSN ID in the Profile Section of their Leapfrog survey and complete, affirm, and submit Section 7 of the 2017 Leapfrog Hospital Survey in order to be scored and publicly reported on the infection measures.
 Once a facility joins and accepts the data sharing and has submitted the necessary items in their survey, there is nothing else that is required.
 If Leapfrog updates the data rights we are requesting, then the NHSN administrator would be notified when they next log into NHSN.
 They have the option to accept the updated data sharing request or leave the group.
-Hospitals will be able to view the data that is being pulled into their Leapfrog Hospital Survey results by accessing their Hospital Details Page from their survey dashboard before Leapfrog first publishes 2017 Leapfrog Hospital Survey results in July.
+Hospitals will be able to view the data that is being pulled into their Leapfrog Hospital Survey results by accessing their Hospital Details Page on the dates listed in the "Deadlines and Reporting Periods" table featured above.

 Q: Will Leapfrog notify hospitals if the Data Rights Template is updated and they need to re-accept it within NHSN?

-A: Yes, Leapfrog will send out a newsletter/mass e-mail communication to notify hospitals if we update the data we are requesting access to.
+A: Yes, Leapfrog will e-mail the NHSN administrator of each facility that is a member of our NHSN group if we update the data we are requesting access to.
 Hospitals will be prompted to review the updated Data Rights Template and re-accept it when they next log into NHSN.
 Failure to do so will result in leaving Leapfrog’s NHSN Group and Leapfrog will no longer be able to obtain NHSN data for your facility on these five infection measures.
 You will be reported as “Declined to Respond” for all five infection measures in Section 7B Healthcare-Associated Infections.

 Q: How often is Leapfrog updating the data?
 Won't regular updating cause changes to the data?